 - Data collection methods

 - Threats to internal and external validity

 - Single-subject design

 To prepare for the Research I proficiency examination, we strongly suggest that students review the main course concepts through the use of the assigned textbook, Rubin & Babbie, Research Methods for Social Work.
 We suggest you also obtain a copy of the course syllabus when you register for the exam.

-Students who successfully demonstrate their research methodology knowledge by receiving a grade of 75 percent or higher on the Research I Proficiency Examination may enroll directly into the Research II course (SR 744).
+Students who successfully demonstrate their research methodology knowledge by receiving a grade of 75% or higher on the Research I proficiency examination may enroll directly into Research II (SR 744).

-You should register in advance for the Research I course (SR 743) to reserve a space in the course in case you need it.
-We can always later change your course selection.
+You should register in advance for Research I (SR 743) to reserve a space in the course in case you need it.
+We can always change your course selection later.